esper-io/dev-docs/docs/home/espercli.md

 ID                                    VERSION CODE      BUILD NUMBER    SIZE IN MB  RELEASE TRACK      INSTALLED COUNT 54436edb-9b43-4e2c-8107-2c6fa90e2a9e  6.4.5                      189       9.36421                                   1
 ```
-For list of versions if active application is set,
+For list of versions if active application is set, use the following:
 ```sh
 $ espercli version list
 Total Number of Versions: 1